searingwolfe/mohaa-model-viewer/README.md

 Right-click the .bat file --> Properties --> General tab --> Security: [✓] Unblock file.

 Once fully opened, you must do: File → "Add .pk3 pak(s)...", highlight and select all relevant ".pak" and/or ".pk3" files. <br>
-This ensures that all .tik models, .skd, .skc, .skb, and all textures are inputted / loaded in together for the 3D viewer rendering.
+This ensures that all .tik models, .skd, .skc, .skb anim files, and all textures are inputted / loaded in together for the 3D viewer rendering.

 ### macOS